 It was the time of a high holy day and Jerusalem is packed with Jewish worshippers.

 Two days before the Passover, Jesus and His inner circle of disciples were again in Bethany.
 But they were not at the home of Mary.
 They are eating at the home of Simon the Leper.

 While they were “reclining at the table” having dinner in comes Mary!
 Amazingly bold and unconventional.
-This was a men’s only dinner!
+This was a men only dinner!

 She came in “WITH AN ALABASTER VIAL OF VERY COSTLY PERFUME OF PURE NARD”.
-In front of everyone Mary then breaks the neck of the vial and poured the contents over Jesus’ head.
+In front of everyone, Mary then broke the neck of the vial and poured the contents over Jesus’ head.
 Mark 14:3

 Only the most precious and costly ointments were put in alabaster containers.
-Nard was a very costly aromatic oil and the amount Mary poured on Jesus’ head costs about a years wages for a laborer at that time!
+Nard was a very expensive aromatic oil and the amount Mary poured on Jesus’ head cost about a year’s wages for a laborer at that time!

 Many also say this might have been Mary’s dowery.